-Throughout life, grief comes to us at some point.
+Throughout human life, grief comes to us at some point.
 Usually, it is caused by the loss of a loved one, or it can occur due to a disablement, separation, miscarriage, other life changes such as an illness, loss of a job, a natural disaster, and even ageing.

-The pain you experience on losing a loved one can feel unbearable.
 Grief is complicated, and you sometimes wonder if the pain will ever end.
-You go through different emotional experiences such as anger, sadness, and confusion.
+You go through different emotional experiences such as anger, intense sadness, and confusion.

 Healing from a loss can be difficult, but it is possible.
 Be patient as it takes time.
 Resources like support groups and counselling can help you cope with it.